2 minute read.Last Modified 2023-11-30 10:15 EST

-Now that we’re logged in to the web interface, it’s time to set up TrueNAS storage.
-These instructions demonstrate a simple mirrored pool setup, where one disk is used for storage and the other for data protection.
-However, there are a vast number of configuration possibilities for your storage environment!
+Now that you have logged in to the web interface, it’s time to set up TrueNAS storage.
+These instructions demonstrate a simple mirrored pool setup, where you use one disk for storage and the other for data protection.
+However, there are many configuration possibilities for your storage environment!
 You can read more about these options in the in-depth Pool Creation article.

-At minimum, the system needs at least two identically sized disks to create a mirrored storage pool.
-While a single-disk pool is technically allowed, it is not recommended.
-The disk used for the TrueNAS installation does not count toward this limit.
+The system needs at least two identically sized disks to create a mirrored storage pool.
+While a single-disk pool is technically allowed, we do not recommend it.
+The disk you used for the TrueNAS installation does not count toward this limit.

-Data backups can be configured in several ways and have different requirements.
+You can configure data backups in several ways and have different requirements.
 Backing data up in the Cloud requires a 3rd party Cloud Storage provider account.
-Backups with Replication requires either additional storage on the TrueNAS system or (ideally) another TrueNAS system in a different location.
+Backups with Replication require either additional storage on the TrueNAS system or (ideally) another TrueNAS system in a different location.

 Go to Storage > Pools and click ADD.
 Set Create a new pool and click CREATE POOL

 For the Name, enter tank or any other preferred name.
 In the Available Disks, set two identical disks and click the to move them to the Data VDevs area.